adrimayy/Adriano-Rangel/README.md

 <br/>
 <br/>

 Throughout my educational journey, I've worked on several programming assignments and class projects.
-Some of my notable projects include two Chrome Extensions, one for East Hampton High School (EHHS) and another one for Google Classroom:
+Some of my notable projects include two Chrome Extensions, one for East Hampton High School (EHHS) and another one for Google Classroom.

 ## 🏆 Achievements